 There are various ways to answer that, such as dubbing this the “Hillbilly Wolf of Wall Street” (as Inverse did in their review) due to its setting in Louisiana and then Arkansas.
 You can also point to director Doug Liman, cinematographer César Charlone and editors Saar Klein, Andrew Mondshein and Dylan Tichenor’s anarchic style which uses Edgar Wright-esque cuts and montages to delightful effect.
 The way they mimic the style of the time with their visuals and camera tricks, apparent from the get-go when the modern day Universal logo instantly morphs into the late 70s version in old 4:3 SD, fondly recalls Shane Black’s work on The Nice Guys.

-There’s also the fact that this particular true story of 80s excess isn’t just about drugs and money but also the beginnings of the Iran-Contra scandal, eventually pitting our Arkansas-based drug smuggling protagonist against the likes of Oliver North.
+There’s also the fact that this particular true story of 80s excess isn’t just about drugs and money but also the beginnings of the Iran-Contra scandal, eventually pitting our Arkansas-based, drug smuggling protagonist against the likes of Oliver North and Ronald Reagan.

 The joy from this point forward in the film is observing the various twists of fate which eventually connect Seal’s story to that of the Medellín Cartel and Sandinista-Contra conflict.
-Liman uses Seal as an almost Forrest Gump-like figure bumbling from one thing to the next, improbably prospering and almost always managing to fail upward due to the incompetence of the government system he’s somehow become a part of (e.g., he seems to be the first one to notice that the Contras have no chance of winning).
-Except unlike Gump Seal is aware of how crazy his life story is, with Cruise perfectly selling the character’s bemused incredulity.
+Liman uses Seal as a Forrest Gump-like figure bumbling from one thing to the next, improbably prospering and almost always managing to fail upward due to the incompetence of the government system he’s somehow become a part of.
+Except, unlike Gump, Seal is aware of how crazy his life story is, with Cruise perfectly selling the character’s bemused incredulity.

 Of course, there’s not as much depth to this version of Seal as there possibly could be.
 The same is true of the supporting characters, all of whom are capably, but somewhat forgettably performed (to be fair, Jayma Mays steals scenes as a State Attorney General in the final act).
 However, as a smartly produced account of a mostly well-meaning man at the center of an amazing (largely exaggerated) story, American Made proves surprisingly entertaining and returns Tom Cruise to respectability.